Kristina01111000/Drws_site/README.md

 - rethink the welcome email that gets sent when they sign up for the site
+- Come up with a prompt for the chat page for all lessons, not too long
+- Make chats for other people that sound good, 2 to 3 people
 - Make a list of the people who aren’t verified, see if peepso will do it automatically
 - Check if constant contact can send audio
 - See if they have a file limit for size in emails